 One of the most helpful features of open licensing is the author’s ability to allow others to make modified (or “derivative”) works.
 This allows an instructor or instructional designer to make OER fit a course in a very accurate, local, or updated way.
 If you want to customize an OER:

-- Check The License: Make sure the OER you are using allows for derivative works.
-For example, because all OpenStax College textbook licenses are CC-BY and therefore allow for derivative works, Peggy Brickman of the University of Georgia was able to modify the OpenStax biology textbook into the University of Georgia Concepts of Biology open textbook.
-Not every open license allows for derivative works, however.
-See our page on open licensing and copyright for more details.
+- Check The License: Make sure the OER you are using allows for derivative works if you are revising or remixing a resource.
+Not every open license allows for derivative works, so be sure to check our page on open licensing and copyright for more details.

 - When Possible, Share Alike: It is a good practice to make sure your work, just like the original work, is open and editable.
 The original work’s license also may have “share-alike” wording, meaning you would have to share your OER under the same exact license.